wo-language/wo/specification.md

 ## Versions

-Since this project is new and will change a lot, each new version will be breaking.
-I will have some separation of versions since I am developing it somewhat feature by feature.
+Since this project is new and will change a lot, each new version may be breaking.
+I will have some separation of versions since I am somewhat developing it feature by feature.
 There would be a many-many ratio with Go and Wo versions.

 Note, these are based on the priorities.
 It could change as the whole design could change.

-Current version: 0.0.0
+**Current version: 0.0.0**

 | Wo    | Features        | Go     |
 |-------|-----------------|--------|